 School Governors have a duty to ensure that the school has a coherent policy that ensures the children develop positive attitudes, have high standards of behaviour and self-discipline and acquire respect for themselves and others.
 Governors should support the staff in the task of developing school policy on behaviour.

 Staff development

-Outside Agencies such as the Learning Support Service, the Behaviour Support Service, the Educational Welfare Service, BEST and the County Psychological Service exist to facilitate the identification and support of special needs, which would include behavioural difficulties.
+Outside Agencies such as the Learning Support Service, CAMHS and the Psychological Service exist to facilitate the identification and support of special needs, which would include behavioural difficulties.